Everything You Need to Know About the New Dune Movie

 [Image Credit: Universal Pictures / Ron Miller]

 Oh yeah, there are giant sandworms that roam beneath the deserts of Arrakis.
 The only people who know much about the worms are the Fremen — the native people who live on the planet.
 Their eyes are permanently colored blue thanks to long-term exposure to the spice, and they are able to harness worms as steeds — even specimens that are dozens of meters long.
 The sandworms look really cool on the big screen, too.
+You see one right at the end of the trailer embedded above.

 The Cast of Dune